cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 Write a program to Minimum operations to make GCD of array a multiple of k

 ### Crux 104:
+Write a program to Find the Largest lexicographic array with at most K consecutive swaps

 ### Crux 105:
+write a program the smallest subset with sum greater than sum of all other elements

 ### Crux 106:
 ### Crux 107:
 ### Crux 108: